Suraj-tiwari-github/react-course-v3_Notes/01-fundamentals/README.md

 #### Prop Drilling

-- react data flow - can only pass props down
+- react data flow - can only pass props down (parent component can send component to the child component)
 - alternatives Context API, redux, other state libraries

 ```js